jenhausu/3rd-Party-Library-for-iOS/README.md

 * [MJRefresh](https://github.com/CoderMJLee/MJRefresh) : The easiest way to use pull-to-refresh.
 * [SSPullToRefresh](https://github.com/soffes/sspulltorefresh) : Simple and highly customizable pull to refresh view.
 * [XHRefreshControl](https://github.com/xhzengAIB/XHRefreshControl) : XHRefreshControl 是一款高扩展性、低耦合度的下拉刷新、上提加载更多的组件。
+* [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh) : Give pull-to-refresh & infinite scrolling to any UIScrollView with 1 line of code.

 ## Notification
 * [CRToast](https://github.com/cruffenach/CRToast) : CRToast is a library that allows you to easily create notifications that appear on top of or by pushing out the status bar or navigation bar.
-2. [TWMessageBarManager](https://github.com/terryworona/TWMessageBarManager) : An iOS manager for presenting system-wide notifications via a dropdown message bar.
+* [TWMessageBarManager](https://github.com/terryworona/TWMessageBarManager) : An iOS manager for presenting system-wide notifications via a dropdown message bar.
-3. [YRDropdownView](https://github.com/onemightyroar/YRDropdownView) : iOS view library for displaying stylish alerts, warnings, & errors.
+* [YRDropdownView](https://github.com/onemightyroar/YRDropdownView) : iOS view library for displaying stylish alerts, warnings, & errors.
-4. [JDStatusBarNotification](https://github.com/jaydee3/JDStatusBarNotification) : Easy, customizable notifications displayed on top of the statusbar.
+* [JDStatusBarNotification](https://github.com/jaydee3/JDStatusBarNotification) : Easy, customizable notifications displayed on top of the statusbar.
+* [TSMessages](https://github.com/KrauseFx/TSMessages) :This library provides an easy to use class to show little notification views on the top of the screen.

 ## Auto Layout
 * [FLKAutoLayout](https://github.com/floriankugler/FLKAutoLayout) : UIView category which makes it easy to create layout constraints in code